 The final ability is Sticky Bomb.
 Sticky Bomb is a projectile that can be thrown and stuck onto anything it makes contact with.
 Detonation of the Sticky Bomb will occur in 3 seconds and deal 210% weapon damage in a 3 meter AOE.
 Sticky Bomb will also apply a slow and regenerate 40 stamina when it deals damage to a player when upgraded.

 The Key Passive for the Trapper Tree is Lethal Combo.
 This passive Increases damage to targets affected by the Trapper Tree status effects.
-Due to the nerf to Sniper, Lethal Combo will be your key passive of choice in most situations.

 The Musket scales off of Dexterity, so pairing the Musket with another weapon that scales off Dexterity is recommended.